-- (a) Animal Status Declaration. - (b) Animal Status Declaration for Pigs. - Supplier Statements - (c) Certified Supplier Statement for the Supply of Wild Mammal Material for Human Consumption. - Certified Supplier Statement for the Supply of Live Possums for Human (d) Consumption. - Certified Game Estate Supplier Statement for the Supply of Game Estate Mammals for Human Consumption. - Supplier Statement for the Supply of Poultry for Slaughter for Human Consumption. (f) - Supplier Statement for the Supply of Farmed Fish for Human Consumption (other (g) than Bivalve Molluscan Shellfish). - Poison Use Statement - Poison Use Statement. (h)
+- (a) Animal Status Declaration. - (b) Animal Status Declaration for Pigs. - Supplier Statements - (c) Certified Supplier Statement for the Supply of Wild Mammal Material for Human Consumption. - Certified Supplier Statement for the Supply of Live Possums for Human (d) Consumption. - Certified Game Estate Supplier Statement for the Supply of Game Estate Mammals (e) for Human Consumption. - Supplier Statement for the Supply of Poultry for Slaughter for Human Consumption. (f) - Supplier Statement for the Supply of Farmed Fish for Human Consumption (other (g) than Bivalve Molluscan Shellfish). - Poison Use Statement - Poison Use Statement. (h)

-Any form able to be used immediately prior to the commencement of this Notice, may be used until 28 February 2014 for the purposes of this Notice instead of the forms in this Schedule.
+The forms required under this Notice prior to the commencement of the Animal Products (Specifications for Products Intended for Human Consumption) Amendment Notice 2013, may, for a period of 4 months following the commencement of that amendment notice, be used for the purposes of this Notice instead of the forms in this Schedule.